Troyydev/DisHost/README.md

 You can use DisHost via our SDK, which simplifies the process of uploading and downloading files.
 To integrate DisHost into your project, follow these steps:

-1. Download the DisHost SDK from [GitHub](https://github.com/YourGitHubAccount/DisHostSDK).
+1. Download the DisHost SDK.
+(private alpha SDK cannot be downloaded!)
 2. Include the SDK in your project.